 - Place the cursor somewhere you can enter text

 - Pull down the “Edit” menu, then choose “Emoji & Symbols” or “Special Characters” (the labeling differs in Mac OS versions)

 Now you can locate and click on the special character to type it or enter it into the text entry point.
 You can also copy the special characters to the Mac clipboard by using the copy and paste Mac keystrokes.

 If you don’t find the option available, click the cursor into a text field or text entry box, which then typically makes it accessible.
 Almost any app that supports typing will allow you to gain access to this Characters menu.

 Alternatively, most Mac apps support a simple keystroke to summon the panel as well, which is Command+Option+T

-Newer versions of OS X support typing many Emoji characters this way, which can be found under the Emoji submenu of the panel.
+Newer versions of Mac OS X support typing many Emoji characters this way, which can be found under the Emoji submenu of the panel.

 From this special character viewer, you can easily insert any special character and browse through all of the special characters available to Mac OS X. You can also use it to insert special characters in foreign languages, assuming you have the foreign language packs installed.
-You will find older versions of OS X had more characters available by default, and newer versions of OS X will require those language backs to be installed before the characters can be accessed.
+You will find older versions of Mac OS X had more characters available by default, and newer versions of Mac OS X will require those language backs to be installed before the characters can be accessed.
 The screenshot below demonstrates this, with Greek symbols, latin accents, braille patterns, and digits available: